 Mackerel Fishing Cornwall

 Mackerel are pelagic species, which means they spend their lives swimming in the open seas.
 Some species have territories they stick to but mackerel are no such fish.
 For this reason, they tend to either be ‘in’ big-time or not at all.
 When this delicious and hard fighting oily fish is in, there is often a party of fish activity.
 Expect hands covered in scales, strings of mackerel being pulled out on feathers four at a time.
-A special hack for catching more of these fish is to use Japanese Sabiki feathers (like these from Amazon)rather than the standard feathers you find in tackle shops.
-Sabiki feathers have smaller hooks which results in more hookups.
+A special hack for catching more of these fish is to use Japanese Sabiki feathers (like these from Amazon) rather than the standard feathers you find in tackle shops.
+Sabiki feathers have smaller hooks which results in more hook ups.
 The size 1o’s which come on most mackerel feathers are considered too large by most competition anglers I know.
-If you want to know how to catch more mackerel, just change your hook size and you’ll see the results.
+I have written an extensive guide to mackerel fishing if you’d like to read more about how to catch mackerel.

 Harbour & Pier Fishing

 Harbour wall fishing in Cornwall is excellent, just remember to use smaller hooks than you think you need, fish slightly deeper than you normally would and try fishing within 5m of the harbour wall as well as further out.
-Down the harbour wall you’ll find species you might not have known existed.
+Down the harbour wall you’ll find species you might not have known existed, like wrasse, rockling and scorpion fish.
 Use ragworm or a ragworm imitation like Marukyu Isome and a small size 8 hook – no bigger.
 You only need a little weight to get the bait down and then you simply hold it there with a tight line and wait for bites, which typically come quickly.
 It’s very important you use a small hook.
 This style of fishing is great fun, especially with kids as you catch a wider variety of species and they tend to always be present.
 Be sure to take care of the fish and return them as they are unlikely to be edible (I’ve tried eating Wrasse and they are utterly disgusting and nothing can make their flaky soggy flesh taste good).
-If you can’t get to a tackle shop to buy rag worm, consider using this strange but effective alternative bait from Amazon.
+If you can’t get to a tackle shop to buy rag worm, consider twitching a senko on the bottom instead.

 Rock fishing in Cornwall has got to be one of the best ways to enjoy the coastline.
 You’ll get to experience places others rarely go and see them in a new light.
-Just remember to pack ‘weedless hooks’ (like these on Amazon) to avoid spending the whole time caught up in snags.
 Fishing over rough ground tends to be very good because there’s so much cover for fish to hide in.
 However, it helps to get your lure or bait as close to the rocks and kelp as possible without snagging up.
-Modern weedless soft plastics achieve this, but the hooks can also be used with baits and float rigs.
+Modern weedless soft lures achieve this, but the hooks can also be used with baits and float rigs.
 The Cornish coastline is rugged, dangerous and beautiful.
 On a clear day if you’re wearing polaroid sunglasses you’ll see the fish lurking around the kelp.
 In particular, you will encounter lots of Ballan Wrasse if you fish in this way.
 Below on this page there are plenty of rock marks to explore.
 Another advantage of rock fishing is that it can give you access to deeper water, where you might hook something larger than you expected…

 WHY GO SEA FISHING IN CORNWALL?